gandie/EvilCoding/README.md

 This case is too simple for `range`.
 We should build our own generator with blackjack and hookers!

+Do not hesitate to write a temple of computing purity arround a simple problem!

 ## Using `lambda`

 `def` is for lame people.
 Protect your code by using `lambda`, this will scare off beginners and looks like super-magic stuff.

 ```python
 # define some basic functions ...